xitop/edzed/docs/errors.rst

 .. exception:: EdzedInvalidState

-  This exception is raised for calls that are made in a wrong situation, e.g. when trying to start a simulation when it is already running.
+  This exception is raised for calls that were made in a wrong situation, e.g. when trying to start a simulation when it is already running or when attempting an operation on an uninitialized block.

 .. exception:: EdzedUnknownEvent

-  This specific exception is raised when :meth:`SBlock.event` is called with an event type that the block does not accept.
+  This specific exception is raised when :meth:`SBlock.event` is called with an event type that the block does not recognize.

 Error checking in asyncio
 =========================